unadlib/fronts/README.md

   await run(
     Given('user open the page', entry),
     When('user add todo text', addTodo),
-    Then('user should see that todo list has a new item', checkTodo), );
+    Then('user should see that todo list has a new item', checkTodo) );
 });
 ```